 - 601.2.3 The Technical Delegate appoints

 - the Referee and

-- for DH, and SG the Assistant Referee
+- · for DH, and SG the Assistant Referee

 - 601.2.4 By these appointments the above persons become members of the Organizing Committee (OC).

 - U601.2.5 An Assistant Referee may be assigned at technical events (SL/GS) for training purposes only.
 At these events, the Assistant Referee will have neither voice nor vote in Jury Meetings and their names will not appear on official documents.
+An Assistant Referee may also be appointed at Parallel events if required for control of both courses.

 - 601.3 Appointments by the organizer